 Schedule an Assessment

 During the assessment, a Mitigation Specialist will walk your property with you, taking photos and making notes.
 They will then mark vegetation and trees for removal with blue paint.
-Within five business days, you will receive a comprehensive report detailing required and recommended actions for certification.
+Within two weeks, you will receive a comprehensive report detailing required and recommended actions for certification.

 Perform Mitigation Work